sbryngelson/academic-website-template/_pages/research.md

 <div class="jumbotron">
 <div class="row">
 <div class="col-md-9 col-sm-12 col-xs-12">
- <h4>Targeted microcapsules enable drug delivery</h4>
+ <h4>Targeted microcapsules for drug delivery</h4>
-Observations in experiments and simulations show that the kinematic behavior of elastic capsules are sensitive to the flow strength and capsule material properties.
-I developed a stability description of the rotating state of this coupled system, as represented by a boundary integral flow formulation with spherical harmonic basis functions describing the elastic capsule geometry.
+Capsules can deliver drug payloads via the microcirculation and pulmonary system.
+The capsules dynamics are an important design condition in this application, which are particularly sensitive to the capsule membrane itself.
+I crafted kinematic stability analyses of this coupled dynamical system, including:
-This was the first <a href="{{ site.url }}{{ site.baseurl }}/papers/bryngelson-JFM-18.pdf" target="_blank">Floquet analysis</a> of such a complex system, classifying its stability without the ambiguity of empirical perturbations or experiments.
+* The first <a href="{{ site.url }}{{ site.baseurl }}/papers/bryngelson-JFM-18.pdf" target="_blank">Floquet analysis</a> of such a system, classifying the stability without the ambiguity of empirical perturbations or experiments
-These results can be used to guide design of capsules that deliver drugs in the microcirculation or <a href="{{ site.url }}{{ site.baseurl }}/papers/bryngelson-EJM-19.pdf" target="_blank">characterize them in rheometers</a>.
+* <a href="{{ site.url }}{{ site.baseurl }}/papers/bryngelson-EJM-19.pdf" target="_blank">Non-modal extensions</a> of this analysis, which enable prediction in the rheometric flows that characterize the capsule mechanical properties
 </div>
 <div class="d-none d-md-block col-sm-3">
   <img src="{{ site.url }}{{ site.baseurl }}/images/respic/microcapsules.jpg" width="100%"/>